 It is always a delight to share my food and last night was no exception We had such a great group of friends, strangers and neighbours share the dining table.
 Everyone was so enthusiastic about meeting new people and trying new food… and all it took was the pop of a wine cork to get the festive merriment underway.
 Everyone seemed to be enjoying themselves and getting into the christmas spirit.
 I have no doubt that this little bowl of love (which I dished up for the main course) will have helped.

-This dish is one of my slow cooker favourites.
+This dish is one of my electric best pressure cooker favorites.
 Its a real christmas cracker!
 The perfect do-it-ahead number if you are having friends over.
 You just need to seal the meat, pop it in the oven to do its business and hey presto… you’ve got yourself a dinner.
 I know Ox Cheek isn’t the easiest ingredient to get hold of but it is worth trying, if you can.
 If not feel free to substitute the meat for shin of beef or venison stewing steak.
 You can also use basic red wine, instead of mulled wine… If you do this add 1 whole clove and 1/2 tsp cinnamon to the pot, for added depth of flavour.

 I served mine with soft buttery Polenta… if you want to see me making it live, check out my first ever (ultra embarrassing) cooking video here.